 What is bitcoin shorting & how to short bitcoins

-Shorting, short selling or going short is the act of selling an asset with higher price with the assumption that the assets price will fall in the future and the seller can buy it back with lower price.
-In essence it doesn’t differentiate from the basic act of buying it low and selling it high, but with the addition of buying the asset back when the price falls.
+Shorting, short selling, or going short is the act of selling an asset with a higher price with the assumption that the asset’s price will fall in the future and the seller can buy it back at a lower price.
+In essence, it doesn’t differentiate from the basic act of buying it low and selling it high, but with the addition of buying the asset back when the price falls.

 Shorting bitcoin can be extremely profitable.
 Shorting can be highly profitable especially with assets of high volatility, such as bitcoin or other cryptocurrencies.
-For an example, if one sold bitcoins in December of 2017, when the price of bitcoin reached all time high of over 20 000 dollars per piece, and then bought them back when the price fell next year, they could have multiplied their bitcoin holdings.
-After the price once again begun to rise, the short sellers would have made good profits.
+For example, if one sold bitcoins in December of 2017, when the price of bitcoin reached an all-time high of over 20 000 dollars per piece, and then bought them back when the price fell next year, they could have multiplied their bitcoin holdings.
+After the price has once again begun to rise, the short-sellers would have made good profits.